sunnygleason/kirk/README.md

 Here is a brief highlight of some of the features available.

 * 0 Downtime deploys: Deploy new versions of your rack application without losing a single request.
-The basic strategy is similar to Passenger.
-  Touch a magic file in the application root and Kirk will reload the application without dropping a single request...
-It's just magic.
+This happens atomically so it will work even under heavy load.
+Also, if the redeploy fails for some reason (the application fails to boot), then the previous application remains live.

 * Request body streaming: Have a large request body to handle?
 Why wait until receiving the entire thing before starting the work?